Welcome to Malaga! One of Europe´s hippest destination cities after a multi-million euro regeneration project.

 Malaga offers a thriving cultural scene, spectacular scenery, excellent restaurants and bars, great shopping and a happening nightlife.

-Centre Pompidou Malaga recently opened its doors to the public and is one of the first versions outside of France of the famous Parisian gallery.
+Centre Pompidou Malaga is one of the first versions outside of France of the famous Parisian gallery.
 Centre Pompidou is housed beneath a giant glass cube situated along the hip waterfront area.
 A €9.00 entrance fee allows you to view 90 works by artists including Miro, Magritte and Picasso which are on loan from Pompidou France as well as a dance and choreography exhibition.
 Self-portraits not to be missed of Francis Bacon and Frida Kahlo, and a particularly drawing exhibit of Kader Attia, Ghost - a tin foil installation of Muslim women in prayer.
 On the other side of the city the first overseas branch of the St Petersburg State Russian Museum has recently been opened in a refurbished tobacco factory.
 Close by is the Malaga Automobile Museum with an extraordinary display of cars, art and fashion.
 The addition of Centre Pompidou and the Russian Museum has further solidified Malaga´s brand as a "City of Museums".

 Gibralfaro Castle offers stunning views of Malaga and its harbour on the Mediterranean Sea and it´s lookout is one of the not-to-be-missed visits.